ChristinaNikolova/WeddingPlanner-React/README.md

 # :hearts::ring::clinking_glasses: WeddingPlanner
-WeddingPlanner is a SPA created with Express.js with ReactJS template.
+WeddingPlanner is a SPA created with Express.js with ReactJS template, written in JavaScript.

 ![Starting picture](./doc/weddingplanner.jpg)